Elias201478/Uniomoxide.exe/README.md

 # Uniomoxide.exe
 my new hsl malware.
-Credts to: gabrodev for MBR and payloads
+Credits to: gabrodev and Kavru for MBR and payloads and gdi texts.